});

 • Understand the importance of MFA and Zero Trust

-An informed workforce forms the first and last line of defense against credential-based attacks.
+An informed workforce is both your first and last line of defence.

 Credential Theft: Not If, But When